-- 5. The FRC's aims and objectives when applying the Enforcement Measures are to: - Promote timely compliance by a Recognised Body with the Requirements; - Deter future non-compliance; - Achieve transparency and consistency of approach by the FRC when imposing any Enforcement Measure.
+- 5. The FRC's aims and objectives if applying any Enforcement Measures are: - proportionate and effective regulation; - promotion of timely compliance by a Recognised Body with the Requirements; - deterrence of continuing or future non-compliance; - a transparent and consistent approach by the FRC when imposing any Enforcement Measure.